JosephTLyons/Track-Notes-1/README.md

 * PC Versions

 ## Other things to do before next release (developer notes):
-* Fix button size and text size of buttons
 * Try to fix image size issue
 * Installer script
 * Refactor method for Exporting Media